nitinbhatti1907/Social-Media-Application-Backend/README.md

 ## Testing the APIs

-To test the APIs, you can use tools like **Postman** or **cURL**.
-Import the provided Postman collection (if available) into Postman to test the endpoints with pre-configured requests, example payloads, and expected responses.
+To test the APIs, you can use tools like **Thunder client** or **Postman**.
+Import the provided Thunder client collection into Thunder client in VSCode to test the endpoints with pre-configured requests, example payloads, and expected responses.

 ### API Endpoints Overview